-Relief supplies with messages of encouragement from countries and regions worldwide
+Relief supplies with messages of encouragement from countries and regions worldwide to ship relief supplies

 Various types of relief supplies that included blankets and clothing were sent to the DENSO headquarters from business locations in each country and region.
 These supplies were accompanied by messages of encouragement to the disaster victims that emotionally touched the employees who sorted the supplies.